gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 ### Switch to ZSH

-Congrats, we have configured our terminal.
-Most Linux distribution come with _bash_ as the default shell.
+Most Linux distribution use _bash_ as the default shell.
 We want to switch to **zsh** which is more powerful than _bash_, but yet fully compatible to it.
-For newer MacOS versions, _zsh_ is the default shell.
-For Ubuntu you have to install _zsh_:
+Newer MacOS versions come with _zsh_ enabled.
+For Ubuntu you have to install
+_zsh_:

 ```bash
 # install zsh